Duffel raises $30M led by Index Ventures to disintermediate legacy travel platforms – TechCrunch

 Jan Hammer, partner at Index Ventures, said: “We are incredibly impressed by the Duffel team, who we have supported since the days of their seed funding.
 There is an opportunity here to transform the booking experience for travelers and ease many of the pain points in the industry.
 From the launch of budget airlines to sharing economy businesses like Airbnb, travel has changed and Duffel will provide the tools, built from the ground up, that make the next wave of innovation possible.”

 Speaking to TechCrunch, Domin said: “Historically it’s been very hard to sell travel products to agencies.
 Integrations are hard.
 There is too much complexity.
-We are bundling it all into a very simple API and 2 hours later you can have it running on a site or a mobile app.”
+We are bundling it all into a very simple API and two hours later you can have it running on a site or a mobile app.”

 “We are connecting directly to airlines’ reservation systems.
-If you go on a site that uses Duffel, we will forward – to the airline – the right search request, and the airline generates the offer in real-time.”
+If you go on a site that uses Duffel, we will forward — to the airline — the right search request, and the airline generates the offer in real time.”

-“Airlines were trying to modernize their booking systems with Amadeus and Sabre but they have not moved quickly on adapting to what the airlines wanted.
+“Airlines were trying to modernize their booking systems with Amadeus and Sabre, but they have not moved quickly on adapting to what the airlines wanted.
 When the IATA came up with its new XML platform, no-one wanted to use it.
 So we did.”

 Is Duffel a threat to the legacy platforms?
 “Potentially,” he says, “but I don’t think they see it that way.
 They don’t see the benefit of engineering and developer experience.
-In a way, I hope we will be a threat but I don’t think we are right now.”
+In a way, I hope we will be a threat, but I don’t think we are right now.”

-He said Duffel has future plans to expand to other products like trains and hotels.
+He said Duffel has future plans to expand to other products, like trains and hotels.